ttyoma/Trivia.NET/README.md

 #### 4. Play the trivia game
  Answer the questions within the time limit and have fun

  Note: Feel free to modify the existing configs/add your own JSON configs to play around with the program.
-For a config to work, it must follow the following format
+For a config to work, it must follow the following format:
 ```
  {
  "port": <int>,